 Distracted driving is the term used to describe driving a motor vehicle while being focused on a different activity, typically something involving the use of a cellular phone.
 Unfortunately, distracted driving accounts for numerous crashes that otherwise might have been avoided.
 Nashville car accident lawyer Eric Beasley can help people throughout Middle Tennessee understand their legal rights and options if you have been injured in a collision as a result of a distracted driver.
-Mr. Beasley brings over 15 years of experience to his representation of victims in their claims against careless motorists, and he has a strong understanding of this area of law.Distracted Drivers May Be Held Accountable for Negligence
+Mr. Beasley brings 20 years of experience to his representation of victims in their claims against careless motorists, and he has a strong understanding of this area of law.Distracted Drivers may be Held Accountable for Negligence

 Tennessee has made it a crime to text message while driving or stopped in traffic anywhere in the state.
 If a driver who engages in this behavior causes a car accident that harms someone else, therefore, he or she may be held liable for those actions.

 Distracted driving lawsuits tend to proceed under a negligence theory.
 Drivers who are proved to be negligent, or careless, in their conduct may be legally at fault for an accident.
 Breaking safety regulations and driving unreasonably are likely to be seen as negligent acts under the law.
 An accident victim, or plaintiff, in a personal injury lawsuit against a negligent driver must first show that the driver owed him or her a duty of care.
 This duty must have been breached, or violated.
 Also, this breach must have been the direct cause of the accident, and damages must have resulted that are reasonably quantifiable.
 All of these elements must be shown by a preponderance of the evidence.
 This is a relatively lenient standard that simply means that they are more likely than not to be present.